 In February, Phil Mooney becomes re-elected as CAPIC president.
 During his second term, he successfully leads CAPIC though a turbulent regulator transition, which results in severe critiques against CSIC.
 The IMMeCentre, an industry-first searchable database, is introduced, significantly enhancing the availability of information for immigration consultants.

 In April, Peter Bernier becomes CAPIC president.
 A few months later, however, he is elected as a director for the regulatory body of that time.
 In July, Jeff Hemlin becomes the acting president.

-In August, the Minister of Immigration and Citizenship, Jason Kenney, requests submissions from candidates interested in becoming the regulator for immigration consultants, and establishes a committee for selecting the regulator based on requirements to address public concern.
+In August, Minister of Immigration and Citizenship Jason Kenney requests submissions from candidates interested in becoming the regulator for immigration consultants, and establishes a committee for selecting the regulator based on requirements to address public concern.
 CAPIC assists and supports the bid of ICCIP, later renamed as the Immigration Consultants of Canada Regulatory Council (ICCRC).